Akhil-Tony/Blog-App-Using-Flask/README.md

   <ul>
   <li>Flask Web Framework</li>
   <li>PostreSQL DataBase</li>
+  <li>Heroku Cloud</li>
 </ul>
-A sample blogging application where anyone can create a blog post and see it in the home page this project is hosted in the heroku cloud to see live
+A sample blogging application where anyone can read or post blog posts.
+To see live
 <a href="https://quikblog.herokuapp.com/posts">click here</a>